 Database

-The data automation process runs when a specific operation is performed on a SQL or Oracle database.
+The data automation process runs when a specific operation is performed on an SQL or Oracle database.
 These operations include inserting, updating, or deleting data.
 For example, you can use a database trigger to audit the changes made to a table.

 Best Practices for Data Pipeline Automation

-Like most new technologies it could seem difficult to implement a data pipeline automation tool.
-Keep in mind these basic principles when introducing such a change.
+Like most new technologies, it could seem difficult to implement a data pipeline automation tool.
+Keep these basic principles in mind when introducing such a change.

 Use a modular approach